vicsz/java-lesson-outlines/README.md

 ## Tip #14: Leverage Incoming Webhooks
 Utilize incoming webhooks for quick alerts in DevOps processes, such as build failures or updates, in collaboration tools like MS Teams and Slack.

+## Webhook Integration Challenge
+Identify ways to implement webhooks back at client projects for real-time updates—think JIRA status, CI/CD outcomes, and more.
+It’s often easier to demonstrate the value of such integrations and ask for forgiveness than to seek permission.
+Dive in, set up those webhooks, and show how they can streamline project communication and efficiency.

 ## Tip #15: Monitor Dependencies with Webhooks
 Use webhooks to automatically notify relevant teams when there are issues with APIs or dependencies they manage, enhancing cross-team communication and issue resolution.